BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Computing Allocation Based on NSGA-III-KDR

 \subsection{Optimum Selection}

-The final population $X^{TI}$ comprises a set of the best feasible solutions for computing allocation, termed Pareto solutions.
-However, in practical computing allocation problems, the CRR needs to match only a specific CRP.
-Therefore, the Technique for Order Preference by Similarity to Ideal Solution (TOPSIS), in conjunction with entropy weighting, is utilized to evaluate the most optimal solution among many Pareto solutions.
+The final population $X^{TI}$ comprises a set of the best feasible solutions for computing allocation, termed the Pareto optimal set.
+Each solution in this set represents a different trade-off among the conflicting objectives and is optimal in the sense that no objective can be improved without degrading at least one other.
+However, in practical computing allocation problems, the CRR needs to match only a specific CRP, necessitating a decision-making process to select a single strategy for implementation.
+Therefore, the Technique for Order Preference by Similarity to Ideal Solution (TOPSIS) \cite{85}, in conjunction with entropy weighting, is utilized to select the most suitable solution for a specific requirement from the set of Pareto optimal solutions.
 As a method approximating the ideal solution, TOPSIS rapidly identifies the optimal solution by ranking all solutions according to their distance from the positive (negative) ideal solution.
 Additionally, entropy weighting helps eliminate the arbitrariness of subjectively determined weights.
-This combination enables an objective and fair determination of the optimal computing allocation from $X^{TI}$.
+This combination enables an objective and fair determination of the final computing allocation strategy from the $X^{TI}$.
 The specific algorithm is detailed in \cite{30}.

 By executing NSGA-III-KDR in BECS, CRP can set $\psi_d$ more reasonably by analyzing the optimal solution.
 Simultaneously, CRR can select the most appropriate CRP for task offloading based on the optimal solution.
-Consequently, both parties engaged in computing sharing achieve reliable, dynamic, and secure computing allocation and trading.
+Consequently, both parties engaged in computing resource sharing achieve reliable, dynamic, and secure computing allocation and trading.